Opal Guide - October's Birthstone

 Can opals get wet?

 Opals contain natural water (often 3–10%), so avoid long exposure to water.
-Occasional splashes are fine, but constant moisture can dull the stone or lead to cracking over time.
+Occasional splashes are usually fine, but constant moisture can dull the stone or lead to cracking over time.

 Are opals durable enough for everyday wear?